Syrian victims of chemical attacks file case with German prosecutors

 The Syrian government denies it has used chemical weapons against its own civilians.

-A spokesman for Germany’s Public Prosecutor General (GBA) was not immediately available to confirm the complaint had been submitted.
+A spokesman for Germany’s Public Prosecutor General (GBA) confirmed that the complaint had been submitted, declining to give further details.

 The complaints are based on what the lawyers say is the most comprehensive body of evidence so far on the use of substances such as sarin gas in Syria in Ghouta in 2013 and in Khan Sheikhoun four years later, which killed at least 1,400 people.